Neutrinomic/NTC/README.md

 ## Mint with dfx

-dfx canister --network ic call 7ew52-sqaaa-aaaal-qsrda-cai mint --with-cycles 10T --wallet `dfx identity get-wallet --network ic`
+dfx canister --network ic call 7ew52-sqaaa-aaaal-qsrda-cai mint --with-cycles 100T --wallet `dfx identity get-wallet --network ic`

 You will be asked for Account - This is where you will get the NTC.
+Minimum 0.01T when minting.

-The canister from which cycles come from is logged inside the mint transaction memo for accountability.
+The canister from which cycles come from is logged inside the mint transaction memo for better accountability.

 ## Get your canister top-up address